KayDVC/AsciiBird/README.md

 ## Objective

-The objective of this project was to develop a game using MASM assembly and the [Irvine 32-bit Library](http://www.asmirvine.com/gettingStartedVS2019/index.htm).
+The objective of this project was to develop a game using MASM assembly and the [Irvine 32-bit Library](http://www.asmirvine.com/gettingStartedVS2019/index.htm) (Note: This link also contains a guide on how to setup Visual Studio 2019 for developing, assembling, and debugging MASM assembly).
 It was completed as a part of my coursework for my undergraduate degree.

 Built with MASM assembly and Visual Studio 2019 in 2023.